stroiman/fspec/Readme.markdown

 ### Batch building examples ###

-Because examples are created at runtime, you can use _List_ operations to generate batches of test cases.
+Because examples are data structure, you can use _List_ operations to generate batches of test cases.

 ```fsharp
 let specs =